bborn/communityengine/README.markdown

 6. Start your server!

 		$ rails server

 Optional Configuration
 ======================

 To override the default configuration, create an `application.yml` file in `Rails.root/config`

-The application configuration defined in this file overrides the one defined in `/community_engine/config/application.yml`
+The application configuration defined in this file overrides the one defined in the [CommunityEngine gem](https://github.com/bborn/communityengine/blob/rails3/config/application.yml)

 This is where you can change commonly used configuration variables, like `configatron.community_name`, etc.

-This YAML file will get converted into an OpenStruct, giving you things like `configatron.community_name`, `configatron.support_email`, etc.

 Photo Uploading